Urbana North median real estate price is $168,764, which is less expensive than 78.4% of Illinois neighborhoods and 85.3% of all U.S. neighborhoods.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Urbana, the Urbana North neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-In addition, the Urbana North neighborhood stands out for having an average per capita income lower than 98.2% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Urbana North neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.2% of the neighborhoods in America.

-Did you know that the Urbana North neighborhood has more Sub-Saharan African and African ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Urbana North neighborhood has more Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 14.7% of this neighborhood's residents have Sub-Saharan African ancestry and 8.5% have African ancestry.
+In fact, 22.2% of this neighborhood's residents have Sub-Saharan African ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.